 Online and In-Person Humanitarian Training Courses

 The Institute of International Humanitarian Affairs offers credit/non-credit professional courses for practitioners around the world.
-Each professional course for Spring 2025 is designed to prepare current and future aid workers with the knowledge and skills needed to respond effectively to humanitarian crises and disasters.
+Each professional course for Fall 2025 is designed to prepare current and future aid workers with the knowledge and skills needed to respond effectively to humanitarian crises and disasters.

-Upcoming Spring 2025 courses include:
+Upcoming Fall 2025 courses include:

-- Contemporary Issues in Humanitarian Action (Online)
+- Fundamentals of Humanitarian Action (Online)

-- Protection for Vulnerable Populations (In-person)
+- Human Rights Protections for Vulnerable Groups (In-person)

 Below you will find the descriptions and outlines for each course.